 Setting the display mode in pygame is an easier task than with most

-will select a display resolution and color depth that best matches the settings
+Pygame will select a display resolution and color depth that best matches

 a binding around the SDL library, SDL is really doing all this work.

-mode.
-The display mode may be set at anytime after the pygame.display
+The display mode may be set at any time after the

 The only required argument in this function is a sequence containing

-current bit depth.
-The flags argument lets you control extra features for the HWSURFACE flag.
+The flags argument lets you control extra features for the display mode.

-Again, more information about this is found in the
+Again, more information about this is found in the pygame reference documents.